fedex81/helios/README.md

 ## Performance

-The target is a modern mobile cpu capable of boosting ~4Ghz (ie. [AMD Ryzen 5 PRO 5650U](https://www.amd.com/en/products/apu/amd-ryzen-5-pro-5650u)),
+Sega 32x: The target is a modern mobile cpu capable of boosting ~4Ghz (ie. [AMD Ryzen 5 PRO 5650U](https://www.amd.com/en/products/apu/amd-ryzen-5-pro-5650u)),
 this should allow perf close to 60fps for most titles, YMMV.